sharmapn/sharmapn.github.io/publications.md

 1. Sharma, P., Martin M., & Swanlund D., (2023, May) MapSafe: A complete tool for achieving geospatial data sovereignty, Transactions in GIS 27 (6), 1680-1698
 2. Sharma, P., Savarimuthu, T., & Stanger, N., (2022) How are decisions made in open source software communities?—Uncovering rationale from python email repositories, Journal of Software: Evolution and Process,
-3. Sharma, P., Savarimuthu, T., & Stanger, N., (2022) Stange Unearthing open source decision‐making processes: A case study of python enhancement proposals, Software: Practice and Experience 52 (10), 2312-2346
+3. Sharma, P., Savarimuthu, T., & Stanger, N., (2022) Unearthing open source decision‐making processes: A case study of python enhancement proposals, Software: Practice and Experience 52 (10), 2312-2346
 4. Thapa, R., Sharma, P., Hüllmann, J. A., & Savarimuthu, B. T. R. (2021).
 Identifying Influence Mechanisms in Permissionless Blockchain Communities: The Bitcoin Case.
 In Proceedings of the 42nd International Conference on Information Systems
 5. Sharma, P., Savarimuthu, T., & Stanger, N. (2021).
 Influence of Roles in Decision-Making during OSS Development—A Study of Python.
 In Evaluation and Assessment in Software Engineering (pp. 50-59).
 6. Sharma, P., Savarimuthu, B. T. R., & Stanger, N. (2021, May).
 Extracting Rationale for Open Source Software Development Decisions --- A Study of Python Email Archives.
 In Proceedings of the 43rd International Conference on Software Engineering (In print).